Skip to main content

 • Dedicated guidance and support will be provided for duty holders to ensure that those in scope have the required information on what to do and how best to do it.
 The guidance will be easy to follow, needing no particular expertise.

-• The Bill is not yet law and its provisions are subject to change during the Parliamentary stages.
-Neither the Home Office nor the National Counter Terrorism Security Office endorse any third-party products or providers.
+• Neither the Home Office nor the National Counter Terrorism Security Office endorse any third-party products or providers.
 We continue to encourage referral to the ProtectUK platform for all guidance and updates on the Bill.

 Training and guidance